-In the last 130 years, 30 Swiss people have won a Nobel Prize.
-One of them is Richard R. Ernst.
-In 1991, he received the Nobel Prize in Chemistry for his ground-breaking contributions to nuclear magnetic resonance spectroscopy.
-He laid the foundations for magnetic resonance imaging (MRI), which revolutionized medical diagnostics across the globe.
-Now 87 years of age, the scientist talks about his life in a new autobiography.
+In the last 130 years, 30 Swiss people have won a Nobel Prize, and one of them is Richard R. Ernst.
+He laid the foundation for magnetic resonance imaging (MRI), which revolutionized medical diagnostics across the globe.
+In his autobiography, which the scientist completed shortly before he passed away at the age of 87, he talks about his life.

-Ernst was born in 1933 and grew up in a long-established family in Winterthur, however his childhood and adolescence were overshadowed by a demanding father.
-He talks in detail about the start of his career in the 1960s, when he made a number of key discoveries in Palo Alto, before returning to ETH Zurich and the shark tank that is university research.
-The highly talented chemist reveals how his passion for Himalayan art began while traveling in Nepal, which ended in him building up one of the most significant collections of Thangkas – Tantric Buddhist scrolls.
-His book discusses this and much more, with Ernst talking openly and directly about all aspects of his life, with humility and a wry sense of humor.
+Prof. Ernst grew up in a family long-established in Winterthur, Switzerland, however his childhood and adolescence were overshadowed by a demanding father.
+He talks in detail about the start of his career in the 1960s, when he made a number of key discoveries at Varian Associates, Palo Alto, USA, as well as about his return to ETH Zürich, Switzerland, and the shark tank that university research is.
+The highly talented chemist reveals how his passion for Himalayan art began while travelling in Nepal, which ended in him building up one of the most significant collections of thangkas – the tantric Buddhist scrolls.
+In this book, Prof. Ernst discusses openly and directly about all aspects of his life, with humility and a wry sense of humor.

-6. The light at the end of the tunnel – The Nobel Prize, 1991
+5. The Light at the End of the Tunnel: The Nobel Prize, 1991

 8. Epilogue by Prof. Alexander Wokaun